ryley-o/OpenCryptoTax/README.md

 Individual rows may include Sell or Buy assets, and define fees.
 Details on a few non-intuitive columns:
+- **[Buy/Sell]SpotPrice/TotalUSD** - Either price of asset or total cost in USD must be populated.
+Both should not be populated, but will prefer spot-price.
 - **IsOrdinaryIncome** - Set to `true` or `yes` if `Buy` asset is ordinary income.
   This will treat the value of the received asset (in USD) as ordinary income, and track the asset as "bought" at the appropriate cost basis